hypermine-bc/labs/content/posts/slack-hs.md

  - Create a new client with the following settings
      - Set client ID to [https://slack.com](https://slack.com)
      - Set the Client Protocol to SAML
-     - Set “Include AuthnStatement” to ON
+     - Set ï¿½Include AuthnStatementï¿½ to ON
-     - Set “Sign Documents” to ON
+     - Set ï¿½Sign Documentsï¿½ to ON
-     - Set “Sign Assertions” to ON
+     - Set ï¿½Sign Assertionsï¿½ to ON
-     - Set “Signature Algorithm” to “RSA_SHA1”
+     - Set ï¿½Signature Algorithmï¿½ to ï¿½RSA_SHA1ï¿½
-     - Set “SAML Signature Key Name” to “NONE”
+     - Set ï¿½SAML Signature Key Nameï¿½ to ï¿½NONEï¿½
-     - Set “Force POST Binding” to ON
+     - Set ï¿½Force POST Bindingï¿½ to ON
-     - Set “Force Name ID Format” to ON
+     - Set ï¿½Force Name ID Formatï¿½ to ON
-     - Set “Name ID Format” to persistent
+     - Set ï¿½Name ID Formatï¿½ to persistent
-     - Set “Valid Redirect UIs” to 2 values
+     - Set ï¿½Valid Redirect UIsï¿½ to 2 values
          - https://[your-slack-url]/
          - https://[your-slack-url]/*
-     - Set “Assertion Consumer Service POST Binding URL” to “https://[your-slack-url]/sso/saml” -This is the Slack end point where all the responses will be sent using POST method.
+     - Set ï¿½Assertion Consumer Service POST Binding URLï¿½ to ï¿½https://[your-slack-url]/sso/samlï¿½ -This is the Slack end point where all the responses will be sent using POST method.
-     - Set “Logout Service POST Binding URL” to “https://[your-slack-url]/sso/saml/logout”
+     - Set ï¿½Logout Service POST Binding URLï¿½ to ï¿½https://[your-slack-url]/sso/saml/logoutï¿½
      - The value of [your-slack-url] is the actual slack URL for your account, for example hypershq.slack.com/

 ![Image of Yaktocat](/images/slack-hs/HyperSign.PNG)